DATABASES II WITH LAB.

 the project must be rigidly documented with a precise language and UML diagrams.

-Fundamental relational Database theory and practice and data structures, acquired respectively through the first course on Database and the first Course on Algorithms and Data Structures are required.
+Fundamental relational Database theory and practice and data structures, acquired respectively through the first course on Database and the first Course on Algorithms and Data Structures are recommended.

 Physical Design: Data Structures, indexing, execution plans; concurrency control; reliability; ORDBMS; Active Database; DDBMS and NoSQL; Database Mining; Advanced features of PL/SQL; fundamentals JSP; Management Information Systems; Information Systems Framework; Enterprise Information Systems; Enterprise Resource Systems (ERP); Strategic Information Systems; Business intelligence; Data warehouse; SAP introduction.